What is DACA(Deferred Action for Childhood Arrivals)?

-Deferred Action for Childhood Arrivals, more commonly known as DACA, is a program that offers protections to those who entered the country illegally as children.
-The program was established in 2012 under the Obama administration and has since faced many legal challenges.
+Deferred Action for Childhood Arrivals, more commonly known as DACA, is a program that offers protections to those undocumented immigrants who entered the country illegally as children.
+The program was established under the Obama administration on June 15, 2012, and has since then faced many legal challenges.
+Obama issued the DACA program through an executive order as a temporary measure.
+It was brought by the Secretary of Homeland Security of the Obama administration, Janet Napolitano.

 daca application